open-contracting/standard-development-handbook/docs/meta/schema_style_guide.rst

 -  The first sentence of a description should be descriptive of the field and written in a neutral voice, rather than addressing a particular audience, e.g. for ``tender/submissionMethod``.

-   -  “The methods by which bids are submitted, using the open submissionMethod codelist.” uses a neutral voice.
+   -  "The methods by which bids are submitted, using the open submissionMethod codelist." uses a neutral voice.
-   -  “Specify the method(s) by which bids can be submitted” addresses publishers rather than users.
+   -  "Specify the method(s) by which bids can be submitted" addresses publishers rather than users.

 -  Subsequent sentences may provide information or guidance to assist publishers to use the field effectively or users to interpret the field effectively.
 Guidance sentences should be grounded in clear user needs and implementation experience of common pitfalls or errors.
 -  Descriptions for similar fields or codes should be consistent with each other where possible, without discarding information relevant to a specific field.